Understanding Fair Workweek: What is Premium Pay?

 $15-$45 per change

-Pay one hour at the employee’s regular hourly rate
+Pay one hour at the employee’s regular rate of pay

 Pay half the regular hourly rate for hours subtracted